 After all, school medicine is accurate at least?
-Or is it?
+Or is it? a satire

 This is a true story, which is why the protagonist wants to remain anonymous: Claim: School Medicine Is Exact and Accurate?

 Well, Mr X had an earache, but the ear doctor couldn’t find a problem with his ear.
 Mr. x went to the dentist.
 The dentist patched the hole he found and said the ear pain was due to this hole.
 This dentist also said that dental problems often translate into ear pain.